-So how do you manage project schedules and keep everything on the right track?
-And how do you effectively manage your resources, so you don’t have to call in last-minute favors (or sacrifice your weekends?)
+How do you manage project calendars while effectively managing your resources, so you don’t have to call in last-minute favors?

-The answer as you’ve probably guessed from the title is with a project schedule.
+The answer is simple: with a project schedule.

-In this article, we’ll take an in-depth look at what a project schedule is and why you should create one.
-We’ll also walk you through how to create a project schedule and give you an actionable template that you can adapt for any use case.
+In this article, we’ll take an in-depth look at the makeup of a project schedule and why you need one.
+We’ll also walk you through creating a project schedule, and give you an adaptable template for any use case.

 What is a project schedule?

-In short, a project schedule documents everything that pertains to a project’s timeline:
+A project schedule documents everything related to a project’s timeline:

-- Tasks: a detailed activity list of the tasks and subtasks that must be completed to deliver a project.
+- Tasks: a detailed activity list of the tasks and subtasks that must be completed to deliver a project successfully.

 - Deadlines: expected due dates for individual activities.
-Deadlines help keep the entire project on schedule.
+They keep the entire project on schedule.

-- Milestones: key points in a project plan.
-These can be used to measure and monitor project progress or highlight important events.
+- Milestones: pivotal points in a project plan.
+These can be used to monitor project progress or highlight important events.

-Depending on the platform you’re using, your schedule may also show other essential aspects of the project, such as:
+Depending on the platform, a schedule might show other essential aspects of the project:

-- Deliverables: the products or services that are delivered to the client.
-These vary from project to project.
+- Deliverables: products or services that are delivered to the client.

-- Resources: assets that are required for a project.
-Examples include people, equipment, subcontractors, etc.
+- Resources: required assets for a project.
+Examples include people, equipment, project management tools, etc.

-- Requirements: requirements that are necessary to complete a project, such as certifications or security clearances.
+- Requirements: required standards to complete a project, such as certifications or security clearances.

-- Budgets: used to estimate the total cost of a project.
-These include labor costs, material procurement costs, etc.
+- Budgets: used to estimate the total cost of a project, including labor, material procurement, etc.

-- Stakeholders: all the people involved in the project.
-These include team members as well as clients and investors.
+- Stakeholders: the primary players involved in the project ie team members, clients, and investors.

-Project scheduling software like monday.com helps you plan and manage everything from one place.
-All items are also synced in real-time, so everyone can see where things stand.
+Project scheduling software like monday.com helps you plan and manage every part of schedule management from one place.
+All items are synced in real-time, providing accurate visibility.

-Next, let’s look at the crucial role that project schedules play in project management.
+Next, let’s look at the crucial role that project schedules and project scheduling tools play in project management.

 Why is a project schedule important?